-THE FOLLOWING SERVICES ARE SUBJECT TO RETAIL SALES TAX:
+TaxableTHE FOLLOWING SERVICES ARE SUBJECT TO RETAIL SALES TAX:services

-- Short term accommodations (of less than one month) in hotels, motels and similar commercial establishments. - Telephone and other telecommunications services that originate and terminate within the province (but coin-operated telephone services where the charge is 50¢ or less, and toll free telephone services are exempt). - Telephone service that: - Begins and ends in Manitoba, or - Begins or ends in Manitoba and is billed to a phone number located in Manitoba (ex: a phone number with a Manitoba area code), or - Begins in Manitoba and ends outside Manitoba, and is not taxable in another jurisdiction, or - Is in respect of a dedicated line in Manitoba, or - Is prepaid through the purchase of a phone card or other means. - Printing, binding, lithographing, multigraphing, duplicating, engraving, imprinting, typewriting, folding, addressing, collating and related functions, except where done in respect of tax exempted books or in respect of newspapers and magazines that are provided to the public free of charge. - Photography, microfilming, videography and film production services including the development and printing of film - and the recording of sound.

-(These services are not taxable when used to produce filmed, taped or other recordings used for public exhibition or broadcast).

-- Processing, assembling, disassembling, installing or uninstalling taxable goods (but excluding installation of materials into real property). - Repairing, maintaining, inspecting, testing, cleaning, washing, polishing, painting, decorating, refitting, refinishing, reconstituting, remodelling, altering, adjusting, modifying, updating, upholstering, or re-upholstering of TPP.
+- Short term accommodations (of less than one month) in hotels, motels and similar commercial establishments. - Telephone and other telecommunications services that originate and terminate within the province (but coin-operated telephone services where the charge is 50¢ or less, and toll free telephone services are exempt). - Telephone service that: - Begins and ends in Manitoba, or - Begins or ends in Manitoba and is billed to a phone number located in Manitoba (i.e. a phone number with a Manitoba area code), or - Begins in Manitoba and ends outside Manitoba, and is not taxable in another jurisdiction, or - Is in respect of a dedicated line in Manitoba, or - Is prepaid through the purchase of a phone card or other means. - Printing, binding, lithographing, multigraphing, duplicating, engraving, imprinting, typewriting, folding, addressing, collating and related functions, except where done in respect of tax exempted books or in respect of newspapers and magazines that are provided to the public free of charge. - Photographing and microfilming, including the development and printing of film, and the recording and amplifying of sound (These services are not taxable when used to produce filmed, taped or other recordings used for public exhibition or broadcast). - Processing, assembling, disassembling, installing or uninstalling taxable goods (but excluding installation of materials into real property). - Repairing, maintaining, testing, cleaning, washing, polishing, painting, decorating, refitting, refinishing, reconstituting, remodelling, altering, adjusting, modifying, updating, upholstering, or re-upholstering of TPP.

-Please note: These services, as well as engineering design services, are not taxable when done in respect of the following:
+Please note: These services are not taxable when done in respect of the following:

-- Dental and optical appliances (including related clip-on sunglasses) sold on prescription. - Artificial limbs, orthopaedic appliances, hearing aids, dentures and diabetic infusion pumps. - Equipment designed solely for use of blind and other physically handicapped people or chronic invalids. - Farm implements, farm machinery, farm horses, livestock and containers for agricultural products. - Commercial fishing boats, fishing nets, containers for fish or fish products and other apparatus used for commercial fishing (must have licence). - Traps, snares, pelt stretchers and other apparatus used exclusively in commercial trapping of fur bearing animals (must have licence). - Commercial aircraft, which are used solely to transport passengers or freight for a fee. - Direct agents, dies, jigs, moulds, and patterns used directly in manufacturing processes or in providing a taxable service. - Rolling mill rolls; press rolls used in the pulp and paper industry. - Exempt items used in mining and processing minerals. - Manure slurry tanks and liners for manure lagoons. - Books and student yearbooks. - Accounting, architectural, legal, engineering, security and private investigation services.
-See Bulletin No. 056 Legal Services, Bulletin No. 057 Accounting Services, Bulletin No. 058 Engineering Design Services, Bulletin No. 059 Security and Private Investigation Services, and Bulletin No. 060 Architectural Design Services for further information. - The following personal services: - Spa services, except massage therapy or reflexology. - Non-medical skin and aesthetician services. - Hair services, except haircuts under \$50. - Body modification services, including tattooing, piercing, scarification and branding. - Tanning services.
+- Dental and optical appliances (including related clip-on sunglasses) sold on prescription. - Artificial limbs, orthopaedic appliances, hearing aids and dentures. - Equipment designed solely for use of blind and other physically handicapped people or chronic invalids. - Farm implements, farm machinery and farm horses. - Commercial fishing boats, fishing nets, and other apparatus used for commercial fishing (must have licence). - Traps, snares, pelt stretchers and other apparatus used exclusively in commercial trapping of fur bearing animals (must have licence). - Aircraft registered by the government or commercial aircraft, which are used solely to transport passengers or freight for a fee. - Direct agents, dies, jigs, moulds, and patterns used directly in manufacturing processes or in providing a taxable service. - Rolling mill rolls; press rolls used in the pulp and paper industry. - Books and student yearbooks. - Accounting, architectural, legal, engineering, security and private investigation services.
+See Bulletin No. 056 - Legal Services, Bulletin No. 057 - Accounting Services, Bulletin No. 058 - Engineering Design Services, Bulletin No. 059 -Security and Private Investigation Services, and Bulletin No. 060 - Architectural Design Services for further information.